hagai-lvi/dsp-final-project/README.md

 pair `live faith`, with the abstract path whose serial number is `0`.
 An example for a line in the `wordpairs` file, is `zinc metabol` which means that we have seen this pair in the input at least once.

+## Running the app locally
+- Start your local hadoop cluster
+- build the maven artifacts:
+    - `mvn clean install`
+- Create the relevant directories in the hdfs
+    `hadoop fs -mkdir dsp-final-project/step1/input`
+- Upload the input file to the hdfs
+    `hadoop fs -put data/step1/input.txt dsp-final-project/step1/input`
+- Run the jar in hadoop:
+    `hadoop jar dsp-final-project-step-1/target/dsp-final-project-step-1-1.0-SNAPSHOT-job.jar dsp-final-project/step1/input dsp-final-project/step1/output 3`
+    **NOTE** that you must give the DPMin (last arg) and use the `dsp-final-project-step-1-1.0-SNAPSHOT-job.jar` artifact, and not the `dsp-final-project-step-1-1.0-SNAPSHOT.jar` artifact.